How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 1. Multiple Cameras

-Before we discuss cameras, we want to point out that “multi-camera” and “multi-source” streaming are not one and the same.
+Before we discuss cameras, we want to point out that “multi-camera” and “multi-source” streaming are not the same.
 Streaming with multiple cameras is streaming with multiple sources.
 However, “multiple sources” could refer to one live camera feed and other sources with pre-recorded audio and video.

 2. Video Switching Software or Hardware